nhofmeister/WittyCookie/README.md

 Meteor
 -------

 We use meteor for this test app.
-For more info, check our the meteor site.
+For more info, check out the meteor site.

 https://www.meteor.com/